 Once everything is heated through and the flavors have melded together, your Zuppa Toscana is ready to serve.

-Hearty Zuppa Toscana Substititions and Variations
+Hearty Zuppa Toscana Substitutions and Variations

 One of my favorite things about Zuppa Toscana is how easily you can customize it to suit your preferences or whatever ingredients you have on hand.